Every Bead Has a Story ~

 |Chapter One: Bead Embroidery Stitches|

-To get your free copy of Chapter One, Bead Embroidery Stitches, simply left click on the image above.
-You can read it online or save a copy of the pdf file to your own computer if you'd like.
+To get your free copy of Chapter One, Bead Embroidery Stitches, simply click on the image above.
+You can save a copy of the pdf file to your own computer to read anytime you'd like.

 |Chapter Two: Altered Surfaces|